PurvkumarPatel/CG_Calculator/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Purvkumar Patel - IIIT Surat.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.